emc211/optane-kdb-report/README.md

 ### Steps for further investigation or post could involve

-- enhancing query testing, have load balancer in-front of rdbs and compare replacing 1 dram rdb with 3 Optane rdbs.
+- enhancing query testing, have load balancer in-front of rdbs and compare replacing 1 DRAM rdb with 3 Optane rdbs.
 Ensure latency not an issue due to write contention and confirm that query impact not affect slow down mitigated by extra services available to run them.
 - using Optane for large static tables that take up a lot of room in memory but are queried so often take to long to have written to disk. .e.d flat-file table you load into hdbs or reference data tables saved in gateways
 - replay performance - we have seen write contention so be interesting to explore how replay would work for PMEM rdbs.
 This would probably stress test the write performance to the PMEM mounts.
-May need to batch updates and and write to dram as intermediary
+May need to batch updates and and write to DRAM as intermediary

 ## Conclusion

-- It is possible to run rdbs with data stored in Optane instead of dram.
+- It is possible to run rdbs with data stored in Optane instead of DRAM.
 Code required for such changes is outlined.
 - There is a trade off in performance for querying from file system backed memory.
 Can be seen to be 2-5x slower for raw data pull.
 But as you move to more aggregated cpu bound type queries this can become almost negligible.
 - Possible that just trying to convert a working rdb to Optane.
 This slow down in read speed will cause queries to take longer and could result in rdb delaying processing of of new messages for tp.
 - If a rdb is already seeing very high query volumes may not be advisable to move everything to Optane memory.